tilt-dev/tilt-extensions/restart_process/README.md

 E.g. if your app is a static binary, you'll probably need to re-execute the binary for any changes you made to take effect.

 (If your app has hot reloading capabilities--i.e. it can detect and incorporate changes to its source code without needing to restart--you probably don't need this extension.)

+### Unsupported Cases
+This extension does NOT support process restarts for:
+- Images built with `custom_build`
+- Images run in Docker Compose resources (use the [`restart_container()`](https://docs.tilt.dev/api.html#api.restart_container) builtin instead)
+- `custom_build`
+- Images without a shell (e.g. `scratch`, `distroless`)
+- Container commands specified as `command` in Kubernetes YAML will be overridden by this extension.
+  - However, the `args` field is still available; [reach out](https://tilt.dev/contact) if you need help navigating the interplay between Tilt and these YAML values

+If this extension doesn't work for your use case, [see our docs for alternatives](https://docs.tilt.dev/live_update_reference.html#restarting-your-process).

+Run into a bug?
+Need a use case that we don't yet support?
+Let us know--[open an issue](https://github.com/tilt-dev/tilt-extensions/issues) or [contact us](https://tilt.dev/contact).

 ## How to Use